thepanlab/thepanlab.github.io/docs/projects.md

   not known.
 In this project, we aim to link the metabolisms of prebiotics with specific microorganisms in the gut microbiomes and characterize their interaction mechanisms.
 Our discoveries will enable the development of prebiotics and probiotics with enhanced health benefits.

-  Lab members: Stormi Miller, Yi Xiong, Chongle Pan
+  Lab members: Stormi Miller, Yi Xiong, Chongle Pan.
   Collaborators: Dr. [Ryan Mueller](https://microbiology.oregonstate.edu/dr-ryan-mueller) at Oregon State Univ.
   Sponsor: National Institutes of Health.